vietanhle0101/vietanhle0101.github.io/_pages/about.md

 # News

+* March 2022: My joint article with Ishtiaque Mahbub and Dr. Andreas Malikopoulos, <em>“Safety-Aware and Data-Driven Predictive Control for Connected Automated Vehicles at a Mixed Traffic Signalized Intersection”</em>, has been submitted to the 10th IFAC Symposium on Advances In Automotive Control.

 * December 2021: My CDC 2021 paper was presented at the conference, in an invited session on "Gaussian Process Based Identification and Control".

-* October 2021: Our team (Heeseung Bang and me) participated in the [IEEEXtreme](https://ieeextreme.org/) programming competition and finished at 678/5561 globally (20/86 in USA).
+* October 2021: Our team (Heeseung Bang and I) participated in the [IEEEXtreme](https://ieeextreme.org/) programming competition and finished at 678/5561 globally (20/86 in USA).

 <!-- * August 2021: My CCTA 2021 paper was presented at the conference. -->